 MEDICAL NECESSITY DETERMINATIONS FOR INJECTABLE MEDICATIONS

-To help ensure that our members receive the appropriate and medically necessary care regarding the use of certain intravenous immunoglobulin (IVIG), oncology and rheumatoid arthritis injectable medications, Horizon BCBSNJ instituted a Medical Injectables Program (MIP) in collaboration with Magellan Rx Management, a specialty pharmaceutical management company.
+To help ensure that our members receive the appropriate and medically necessary care regarding the use of certain intravenous immunoglobulin (IVIG), oncology and rheumatoid arthritis injectable medications, Horizon collaborates with Magellan Rx Management for the Medical Injectable Program (MIP).

-Physicians must obtain a Medical Necessity and Appropriateness Review (MNAR) prior to administering certain injectable medications to avoid a delay or denial of claims pending receipt of information needed to determine medical necessity.
-As a participating physician, you may not balance bill the member for denied or pended claims that result from your noncompliance with our MNAR program.
+You must obtain a Medical Necessity and Appropriateness Review (MNAR) prior to administering certain injectable medications to avoid a delay or denial of claims pending receipt of information needed to determine medical necessity.
+You may not balance bill the member for denied or pended claims that result from your noncompliance with our MNAR program.

 BEHAVIORAL HEALTH CARE

 You may call Horizon Behavioral Health directly at 1-800-626-2212 for behavioral health or substance use disorder care.
 A referral is not required.